sneha-4-22/GeniCoders/README.md

 <!---<h1 align="center">🌸 Daisy Deals 🌸</h1>-->

 Welcome to **Daisy Deals** – your one-stop shop for the best deals on the web!
-This cute and user-friendly web application is built with 💖 and designed to help you save money on your favorite products.
+This project i made during my internship at iNeuron.This cute and user-friendly web application is built with 💖 and designed to help you save money on your favorite products.

 YouTube Video Demonstration - https://youtu.be/dwXJbkO6Cmo?si=vzdTW87si3-jX3GA